saoirse-defi/CI-MS4-Farm2Table/README.md

 All icons for this application have been sourced from [Google Fonts](https://fonts.google.com/icons) collected from the Material Icons library.
 As the designer of the web application, the selection of the icons must be done in line with other successful applications.

+##### Favourite Outline Icon

+This icon is present on the product_details page when you are logged in to the application.
+By pressing the button linked to it, the user has the ability to add products to their wishlist.

 ##### Favourite Icon

+Present on the product_details page, if a user's wishlist already contains this specific product, the empty heart icon will be replaced by the full heart.

 ##### Edit Icon

+When a store owner has landed on the details page for one of his/her products, a button with the edit icon will allow them to change product details on the fly.

 ##### Delete Icon

+When a store owner has landed on the details page for one of his/her products, a button with the delete icon will allow them to remove that product from the marketplace.

 #### Fonts